Bengal Cat with Dinner Morsels

 How to Transition Your Cat to a Raw Food Diet

 As with any new food, you should always start with a slow transition over 7-10 days.
 Introducing a new food or new food type, like raw, too quickly can lead to stomach upset or diarrhea.
 Your cat may also need some time to get used to a new texture if they’re used to eating dry kibble.
+It's important to check feeding guidelines for your cat based on their age, breed, and activity level to accurately judge how much food they need.

 Days 1-3: Mix 75% of the old food with 25% of the new raw food.